Daphne-Tang/Clustering-of-Baltimore-City-Employees-Salaries-Data/README.md

 # Clustering-of-Baltimore-City-Employees-Salaries-Data

 ## Background
-The Baltimore City Government is increasingly focusing on attracting talent, but departments are facing challenges in recruitment.
+The Baltimore City Government is increasingly focusing on attracting talent, but departments are facing challenges in retention.
 For instance, the [Baltimore Police Department](https://www.baltimoresun.com/maryland/baltimore-city/bs-md-ci-consent-decree-report-20200122-pth324df5vexxbrzyn7m6ebzwy-story.html) has a critical shortage of officers because more officers are leaving than joining.
-Recruitment and retention is crucial to ensuring that the Baltimore City Government has enough talent to sustain and improve its services, operations, and impact.
-Each department is in a different situation, and this analysis explores a potential cause of the discrepancies: annual and gross salaries partially depending on years worked.
+Retention is crucial to ensuring that the Baltimore City Government has enough talent to sustain and improve its services, operations, and impact.
+Each department is in a different situation, and this analysis explores a potential cause of the discrepancies: annual and gross salaries.

 ## Business Question
-Could lower salaries in certain departments be contributing to recruitment and retention difficulties within the Baltimore City Government?
+Could lower salaries in certain departments be contributing to retention difficulties within the Baltimore City Government?

 ## Data Question - Open Data
 [Baltimore City Open Data](https://data.baltimorecity.gov) publishes datasets from Baltimore City's government departments.
 The purpose is to share information about Baltimore City's services, housing & development, crime, culture & arts, finances, geographics, health, neighborhoods, public safety, public works, and transportation.
 The open publication of data would allow for greater analysis and engagement with the community on ways to improve Baltimore City.